miladesmailpour/minal-fantasy/README.md

 ## How To Use

-When you visit our site, you can login in the top right hand corner.
+When you visit our site, you can log in in the top right-hand corner.
 If you do not have an account you can make a new one in this area.
 After you are logged in, you will be able to play the game by clicking the play button and then the start button on the game page.

 Deployed URL: https://minal-fantasy-547c1b57de9f.herokuapp.com/